jsfix-ci/math-magicians/README.md

 # Math Magicians

 React app that displays a calculator and some information.

 ## Build with

 - React
 - JavaScript
 - HTML
 - CSS
+- webpack

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 - Have Node installed

 ### Setup

 - git clone https://github.com/franklinben23/math-magicians.git
 - cd math-magicians

 ### Install

 - npm install

 ### Usage

 - npm start (to see the page in the browser)
 - npm run build (to generate the distribution folder from webpack)

 ## Author

-👤 **Alejandro Neira**
+👤 **Franklin Benjamin**

 - GitHub: [@franklinben23](https://github.com/franklinben23)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/franklinbenjamin/)